 Are There Any Dietary Forms of CLA?

-CLA is naturally found in meat and dairy products, although the overall intake from food is inconsequential due to it being available only in trace amounts and much lower than the typical doses seen in supplementation research.
+CLA is naturally found in meat and dairy products, although the overall intake from diet is inconsequential due to it being available only in trace amounts and much lower than the typical doses seen in supplementation research.
+Eating more dairy products and meat won't raise your levels of this fatty acid that much—you need to take it as a dietary supplement to make a difference.

 What Are the Available Forms of CLA?

 There are a variety of forms of CLA available, including powders and pills.
-But it's most commonly consumed in gel or capsule form.
-There are no alternative names for CLA.
+But it's most commonly consumed in softgel or capsule form.

 - Viladomiu, M., Hontecillas, R., & Bassaganya-Riera, J. (2016).
 Modulation of inflammation and immunity by dietary conjugated linoleic acid.
 European Journal of Pharmacology, 785, 87-95.